buffer/thug/doc/source/usage.rst

 useful for getting different Flash exploits which target differents version of Shockwave Flash.
 This happens because exploit kits usually serve Flash files which exploit specific vulnerabilities basing on Shockwave Flash version.
-Let's take a look at what happens if we locally analyze PluginDetect which is currently used by Blackhole exploit kit (see Local Analysis later for details).
+Let's take a look at what happens if we locally analyze PluginDetect (see Local Analysis later for details).

 .. code-block:: sh